Russel88/DAtest/README.md

     -   Choose method that has high AUC, and FPR not higher than ~0.05
 -   Run data with the chosen test with DA."test" function, where "test" is the name of the test (see details with ?testDA)
     -   Check out your final results.
-Done!

 ### Citation